Cody-and-Rohan-s-Projects/Circuit-Analysis-Calculator/README.md

 ### iOS:
 <ol>
-  <li> While we don't have plans to market this pp on the app store yet, you can still easily build   and upload to your iOS device very quickly.</li>
+  <li> While we don't have plans to market this on the app store yet, you can still easily build and upload to your iOS device very quickly.</li>
   <li> Make sure you have the latest and an updated version of XCode and open the Circuit Analysis file or click the .xcodeproj file to open in XCode.</li>
   <li> Connect up your iOS device to your Mac and select it as the target device in this menu.</li>
   <img width="302" height="268" alt="Screenshot 2025-08-01 at 9 06 20 AM" src="https://github.com/user-attachments/assets/c2e403ce-c43f-4c7e-8826-8f02b6d7172e" />